Gholamreza Soleimani: 2022–2023 "Woman, Life, Freedom" protests

+2025–2026 protests

+In late 2025 and early 2026, Soleimani ordered Basij battalions to use "all necessary means" to clear public squares during a renewed wave of nationwide unrest.
+Reports from January 2026 indicated a surge in the use of live ammunition by Basij units in provinces such as Sistan and Baluchestan and Kurdistan.

 Sanctions

-Gholamreza Soleimani is subject to international sanctions from the United Kingdom, Canada, United States, Monaco, and European Union.
+For his role in the brutal repression of civilians, Gholamreza Soleimani was subject to international sanctions from the United Kingdom, Canada, United States, Monaco, and European Union.

-United Kingdom – In October 2020, the UK imposed sanctions under the Sanctions and Anti‑Money Laundering Act 2018.
+United Kingdom – In October 2020, the UK imposed sanctions under the Sanctions and Anti-Money Laundering Act 2018.
 The measures, which include asset freezes and travel restrictions, were imposed in response to his role in the brutal repression of civilians.

 Canada – In October 2022, sanctions were imposed under Canada’s Special Economic Measures (Iran) Regulations, Cited for widespread and systematic violations of human rights during anti-regime demonstrations, the sanctions involve asset freezes, a ban on arms and financial transactions, and a designation that renders him inadmissible to Canada.

-United States – In December 2021, the U.S. Treasury’s SDN list via Executive Order 13553.
-For “acting for or on behalf of, directly or indirectly, the Basij,” indicating significant involvement in its leadership and operations.
-Any assets under U.S. jurisdiction are frozen, and U.S. individuals and entities are prohibited from engaging in financial transactions with him.
+United States – In December 2021, the U.S. Treasury added Soleimani to its Specially Designated Nationals (SDN) list under Executive Order 13553 for acting for or on behalf of, directly or indirectly, the Basij.
+As a result, any assets under U.S. jurisdiction were frozen, and U.S. persons were prohibited from engaging in transactions with him.

-EU – In April 2021 he was officially sanctioned by the EU Council for his responsibility in the violent crackdown on the November 2019 protests, which resulted in numerous civilian casualties.
-The EU’s measures include a travel ban and asset freeze.
+EU – In April 2021, Soleimani was sanctioned by the Council of the European Union for his role in the violent crackdown on the November 2019 protests in Iran, which resulted in numerous civilian casualties.
+The measures included a travel ban and an asset freeze.